 #3: STICK TO A BUDGET

-To save money for a wedding in 6 months (makapag-ipon para sa kasal), you reaaaaaaaaaally need to manage your finances and stick to a budget.
+To save money for a wedding in 6 months, you reaaaaaaaaaally need to manage your finances and stick to a budget.

 #4: CUT BACK ON UNNECESSARY SPENDING

-As much as being engaged or prepping for a wedding may make you want to “date” more, for our case, we had to consciously cut back on our date spending so that we can save more money for our wedding in 6 months (para maka-ipon para sa kasal).
+As much as being engaged or prepping for a wedding may make you want to “date” more, for our case, we had to consciously cut back on our date spending.
+That’s one of our main tips based on experience on how to save money for a wedding in 6 months.

 There was even one time that we were already in line for Korean BBQ that would cost us 500 pesos ($10) each, but we realized that we can have good food elsewhere for 1/4 the amount.
 (Story below.)